mooncat-greenpy/KinGAidra/README.md

 ### Where is conversation history stored?

-KinGAidra stores conversation records in the current program database table `KinGAidra_Conversation`.
+KinGAidra stores conversation records in the current program database table `KinGAidra_Conversation_V2`.
+Older records may be migrated from `KinGAidra_Conversation` when they are opened.
 When you switch program files, you see that program's own history.

 ### Can we define our own team workflow?